Settlements

 Pdf file of minutes taken during meetings of the Lake George Lodge No 195.
 The Lodge was a chapter of the British Templars organized on April 20th, 1898.

 Lynx Command and Reconnaissance Vehicle presented to the Village of Harvey in honour of those who served in the Canadian military.
-It is coloacated with Cenotaph on Route 3.
+It is coloacated with the Cenotaph on Route 3.

 Worship of the Pentecostal faith in the Harvey area began in the 1940’s.
 In 1952, a first church was built then a second, larger one in 1976.